dfbq91/AirBnB_clone_v2/README.md

 # HBNB

 This is the console /command interpreter for the Holberton Airbnb clone project.
 The console can be used to store objects in and retrieve objects from a JSON.
+Airbnb is an online marketplace that connects people who want to rent out their homes with people who are looking for accommodations in that locale. ...
+For hosts, participating in Airbnb is a way to earn some income from their property, but with the risk that the guest might do damage to it.

 ### Supported classes:
 * BaseModel